The-Last-Cookie/secure-networking/ssl.md

 - `-newkey ec`: Creates a new EC key.
 - `-pkeyopt ec_paramgen_curve:prime256v1`: Uses P-256 curve.
-- `-noenc` - No password on the private key.
+- `-noenc`: No password on the private key.<!-- Use -cipher aes-256-cbc instead to encrypt the key with a password. -->
 - `-keyout tls.key`: Saves the private key.
 - `-out tls.csr`: Saves the certificate signing request (CSR).
 - `-config cert.cnf`: Uses the config file for CSR details.